-You’ve probably experienced this one.
-Orlando is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops operating altogether.
-Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.
+It never fails.
+Orlando is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops operating altogether.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While not all A/C problems can be prevented, here are a few tips that can be used to lower the chance of this happening to you this summer.

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
-If this process is obstructed in any way, it can cause problems in your unit.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
-This includes scaling back vegetation and cleaning dirt away from vents.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
+If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat